Auth0

 },

 Finally, we are ready to configure the local OAuth2/OIDC client to use Auth0 and CILogon for authentication.
-One again using the mod_auth_openidc example, enter the Client ID and Client Secret from the "My Test App" Settings page.
+Using the mod_auth_openidc example, enter the Client ID and Client Secret from the "My Test App" Settings page.

 OIDCClientID "MY TEST APP CLIENT ID COPIED FROM AUTH0 SETTINGS PAGE"